AkshitIreddy/discord-bots/README.md

 # Make-discord-bots-instantly
-FOR BEGINNERS.
  You can use this code to make discord bots instantly just add command word and what the command will do that's it.

 You might not know how to code but dont worry its not that difficult.